OSINTI4L/cupidcr4wl/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;```python3 cc.py -u username1,username2,username3```

-4) To export a copy of the search results to a text document:
+4) To export a copy of the search results to a text named 'cc_results.txt' in the current working directory:

 &nbsp;&nbsp;&nbsp;&nbsp;```python3 cc.py -u username --export-results```

-&nbsp;&nbsp;&nbsp;&nbsp;The results will be saved as cc_results.txt in the current working directory.

 5) To view a list of all sites that cupidcr4wl will search: